shi510/mlfe/README.md

-# mlfe : Modeling Leanable Feature Extractor
+# mlfe : Modeling Learnable Feature Extractor

 The goal of this project is to build a model that can learn feature.
 The language mainly used is c++.